McKeesport Ambulance Rescue Service: Communications

-McKeesport Ambulance Rescue Service is dispatched by the Allegheny County Emergency Services 911 center located in Moon Township on East EMS and the dispatch frequency is 471.3125.
-MARS crews utilize Minitor 5 alerting devices at the Evans Avenue and Port Vue stations.
+McKeesport Ambulance Rescue Service is dispatched by the Allegheny County Emergency Services located in Moon Township on the East EMS frequency.MARS crews utilize Minitor 5 alerting devices at the Evans Avenue and Port Vue stations.
 A base radio is located at the main station on Evans.
 Mobile radios are in all response vehicles and all on duty crew members carry Kenwood portable radios.
-Crew members also utilize Active911 on their cell phones to receive alerts.
-Some of the ambulances are equipped with Mobile Computer Aided Dispatch computers which will display information about the call.
-Major incident operations are typically moved to ACES Regional on frequency 471.1375.
-There are also 4 EMS Tac channels available; EMS Tac 1 458.18750, EMS Tac 2 458.93750, EMS Tac 3 458.21250, EMS Tac 4 453.23750.
-Landing Zone frequency for helicopter operations are on 453.5375.
-Communications with the hospital for medical command and reports are done via phone or on radio.
-Radio reports are given on frequencies 155.340 and 155.400.
+Crew members also utilize Active911 on their cell phones to receive calls.
+Some of the ambulances are equipped with Computer Aided Dispatch computers which will display information about the call.
+Communications for medical command are done via phone or on radio at 155.340Mhz.

 Training

 MARS personnel requiring continuing education to maintain their certification utilize the Train PA website to complete online courses.
 Courses are also offered in house at local hospitals and other fire/EMS departments in the region.
 There is currently no in-house training offered.